 What are the causes of loose teeth?

-There are a number of reasons a permanent tooth may become loose.
-The main reasons are:
+There are a number of reasons a permanent tooth may become loose which may make you wonder – ‘why do my teeth feel loose’.

-Gum (or periodontal) disease is generally considered to be the most common cause of loose permanent teeth.
-Please see the section on Gum Disease for more information regarding the causes and treatment of Gum Disease.
+Gum (or periodontal) disease is considered to be the most common cause of loose permanent teeth.
+Find more information on gum disease in a previous blog.

 Stress due to clenching or grinding